 More Styling Tips for Curly Hair from our Experts

-To help, you’ll want to consider deeply reparative conditioning treatments, and always prep hair with products that seal the cuticle after infusing it with just the right amount of moisture (try SEAL spray or BOND reparative spray).
+To help, you’ll want to consider deeply reparative conditioning treatments, and always prep hair with products—such as SEAL spray—that seal the cuticle after infusing it with just the right amount of moisture.

 Go with the flow.

 When styling, follow your natural curl pattern instead of fighting it.
 Apply your products of choice and then, working from root to ends, twist sections of hair the direction that they want to go.
 The tighter the curl the smaller the section.
 Air drying is often the best option for curls, but not always the most practical one.
 When you need to speed up the process with a diffuser, remember that the more you move and touch the curls the more you invite frizz to form.
 Gently rest curls in the diffuser, and nestle it towards your scalp, holding it still until the hair is dry.
 Resist the temptation to “scrunch” with the diffuser.